kodek16/redstone-consolidator/design/01-on-demand-computations.md

 * Actually creating invalid blocks.
 * Computing wrong results.
-* Not computing results in time. (timeouts are not explicitly discussed, but we obviously need to have them in this model)
+* Not computing results in time. (timeouts are not explicitly discussed, but we obviously need to handle them in this model)

 Considering the downsides of the latter idea, it seems that the former (app-level result consensus) is much more viable.
 We would likely track